 TGbe editor: Change the fifth paragraph as follows (track change on):

 The interactions between the R0KH and IEEE Std 802.1X, between the R1KH and IEEE Std 802.1X, and between the S1KH and IEEE Std 802.1X occur within the SME.
-At both the target AP and at the FTO, the R1KH and S1KH initialize the IEEE 802.1X EAPOL state machines in the respective SMEs.
+At both the target AP or target AP MLD and at the FTO, the R1KH and S1KH initialize the IEEE 802.1X EAPOL state machines in the respective SMEs.
 The Controlled Port is opened without an EAP exchange when the reassociation completes.

 S1KH state machine